Florida Pool Safety Law

 • Strong aluminum posts and UV-resistant mesh tested beyond ASTM standards

-• Professional installation that ensures perfect alignment and secure post anchoring
+• Professional installation that supports proper alignment and secure post anchoring

-• Self-closing, magnetic-latching gates that automatically meet code
+• Self-closing, magnetic-latching gates that automatically support code compliance

 • Custom designs for complex pool layouts and screen enclosures